elsevierlabs-os/NotebookDiscovery/README.md

     - path.
 The location of the notebook to run (in this case NotebookIndex).
 It is assumed this notebook is in the same folder as it's run notebook.
     - timeoutSeconds.
 Number of seconds to allow for the notebook execution (currently set at 2 hours).
     - folders.
 Comma separated list of workspace folders to crawl when generating the Notebook Discovery Index.
+    - excludes.
+Comma separated list of glob patterns to ignore files for processing (optional)
     - indexFilename.
 Where to place the generated  Notebook Discovery Index parquet file.
 Typically an area mounted on Databricks.
     - overwrite.
 Whether the Notebook Discovery Index parquet file should be overwritten if it already exists.
 'False' will not overwrite.
 'True' will overwrite.
     - parallelization.
 The number of concurrent requests that will be sent to Databricks through the REST APIs when creating the index (currently set at 8).